More Accessible, Searchable, And Usable Collections — Crowdsource Collaborative Transcription On An Intuitive Easy-To-Use Platform

 Reclaim your time with simple, intuitive tools

-No reason to struggle sorting through a complex set of tools that makes no sense for your primary source materials.
+No reason to struggle with a complex set of tools that makes no sense for your historic source materials.
 Streamlined, intuitive tools for your specific needs can be curated to make work easier for you and collaborators.

-Secure customized support for your collection’s particular projects
+Receive customized support for your library’s particular projects

 We have experience advising many institutions how to use our wealth of tools for their specific materials, even if it’s a little out of the box.
 If you have a unique need, we are passionate about helping you meet it.